getdozer/dozer-docs/docs/5_querying/rest.md

 ## Sample Queries
-For this example lets use the [sample configuration](/docs/configuration) provided here.
-In this example, we are provindg
+For this example, lets use the [sample configuration](/docs/configuration) provided here.

 ### REST APIs